nbaetge/naames_multiday/rmd/Floats.md

 t.plot / s.plot / fl.plot + plot_annotation(tag_levels = "a")
 ```

-    ## Warning: Raster pixels are placed at uneven horizontal intervals and will be
+    ## Warning: Raster pixels are placed at uneven horizontal intervals and will be shifted.
-    ## shifted.
 Consider using geom_tile() instead.

-    ## Warning: Raster pixels are placed at uneven horizontal intervals and will be
+    ## Raster pixels are placed at uneven horizontal intervals and will be shifted.
-    ## shifted.
 Consider using geom_tile() instead.

-    ## Warning: Raster pixels are placed at uneven horizontal intervals and will be
+    ## Raster pixels are placed at uneven horizontal intervals and will be shifted.
-    ## shifted.
 Consider using geom_tile() instead.

 ![](Floats_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->